 TRIANGLE PARK – East 29th Avenue Neighborhood – Look for the formal plaza design and the massive trees rescued from Stapleton International Airport.

 UPLANDS PARK – Conservatory Green Neighborhood – Weaves an active green corridor through the Conservatory Green neighborhood.
 The park will be full of delightful surprises like bocce ball courts and outdoor living rooms.

 VALENTIA STREET PARKWAY – Conservatory Green Neighborhood – This tree- and flower-lined footpath connects Conservatory Green Plaza with the future Prairie Meadows Park.
 Concrete-framed landforms provide a modern-design throughout the Conservatory Green neighborhood.

 WESTERLY CREEK – Westerly Creek Neighborhood – Beautiful and functional.
 For decades storm water was moved through the area underground through giant concrete pipes.
 As part of the Green Book vision, the creek was restored to its natural state – creating a healthy natural habitat for birds and other species.
 A network of multi-purpose trails in Westerly Creek connects you to Greenway Park, Central Park, the recreation center and the Sand Creek Regional Trail.
 Look for the recycled Staplestone (recycled from the airport) and the public art.
 (Managed by the City of Denver)

 WICKER PARK – Wicker Park Neighborhood – In the heart of the neighborhood, a park where your idea of ‘play” can take many forms.
 The park will include large grassy area to kick a soccer ball, or just relax and watch the kids on the playground.

 WILLOW BARK PARK – Willow Park East Neighborhood – the communities second dog park, where dogs find their inner puppy.
-(Will be managed by the City of Denver)
+(Managed by the City of Denver)